Joanne0330/github_repos_search/README.md

 # This is a tech challenge for Degree53

-Task: User is able to search for detailed repository information via Github username.
+Task: User is able to search for detailed repository information via name.
 This one page app uses Github API with 2 different endpoints so that README of a repo (if it exists) is also displayed.

 To run the app: npm start